Lord-Scrubington-II/.NETPriorityQueue/README.md

 Simply download or fork this repository and copy `PriorityQueue.cs` into your project's working folder.
 Usage instructions can be found in the code's documentation comments.

 ## Justification
 For a Unity game project of mine, one of the algorithms I wanted to implement required the use of a priority queue; however, .NET does not provide a default implementation of one.
-The result is my very own attempt at writing an efficient, generic, .NET compliant PriorityQueue<T> using C#.
+The result is my very own attempt at writing an efficient, feature-complete, generic, and .NET compliant PriorityQueue<T> using C#.
+It's certainly not perfect, but I intend to improve it with time.